mehdi-fathi/eloquent-filter/README.md

 ### Conditions Guidance Table

-- To better understand this, I will provide a table of all conditions and samples.
+- To better understand this, I provided a table of all conditions and samples.
 It represents how eloquent filter detect params and each param what query would make.

 | Condition Name           | Eloquent Method | Param                                                        | Example                                                            | Eloquent | DB |